OpenMind/brainpack/docs/Materials.md

 <!-- TOC --><a name="unitree-g1"></a>
 #### 2.2.1 Unitree G1

+To mount the face to the Unitree G1, you will need M6 cap screws and lock nuts.

 **2 ea.
 M6 x 25mm Cap Screws** with nylon lock nut.
 Generic part, many suppliers.
-These are used to secure the face back to the front of the Unitree G1.

 The Unitree G1 is supplied with an internal [Livox Mid360](https://www.livoxtech.com/mid-360).
-Please refer to the Unitree and Livox documentation.
+Please refer to the Unitree and Livox documentation for information on the Mid360.

 <!-- TOC --><a name="unitree-go2-and-limx-tron-1"></a>
 #### 2.2.2 Unitree Go2 and LimX Tron 1

+To mount the face to the **Face and Sensor Carrier ("Head")**, which is what mounts to the Unitree Go2 and the LimX Tron 1, you will need M3 cap screws and lock nuts.

 **4 ea.
 M3 x 20mm Cap Screws** with nylon lock nuts and washers.
 Generic part, many suppliers.
-These are used to secure the face back to the front of the **Face and Sensor Carrier ("Head")**.

 **1 ea.
 RPLidar S2 - ToF LiDAR** 360 Degree Laser Range Scanner, 2D, 30-meter range, sunlight resistant, 10Hz (600rpm), 32kHz sample rate (angular resolution is 0.1125°). https://www.slamtec.com/en/s2